BT TV vs Virgin Media TV 2023

 One thing Virgin still lacks however is access to Sky Atlantic.
 Sky is not yet ready to hand over this gem to its leading competitor, nor does Virgin support the NOW TV app on its 360 TV box.
 If this is a deal breaker for you, then BT TV is the way to go.

-Compare all TV packages
+Compare TV packages